-- Provides more than 9,000 authoritative reference entries, including biographies and discussions of important places, events, movements, ideas, artifacts, and organizations
+- Contains more than 10,000 authoritative reference articles, including biographies and discussions of important places, events, movements, ideas, artifacts, and organizations

 - Houses more than 10,000 primary sources, including 6,400 images, 720 maps, 390 personal accounts, and 280 video and audio recordings

 - Developed by accomplished military historians, including Dr. Spencer Tucker (editor of award-winning titles including American Civil War: The Definitive Encyclopedia and Document Collection; The Encyclopedia of the Cold War: A Political, Social, and Military History; and The Encyclopedia of the Arab-Israeli Conflict: A Political, Social, and Military History) with input from librarians and educators

 "World at War: Understanding Conflict and Society combines a solid foundation of reference-type factual content with a rich collection of primary source material, valuable in itself for students doing basic library research.
 ABC-CLIO doesn’t stop there, however.
 It turns World at War into an academic showcase by incorporating a number of authoritative essays—unique to this resource—demonstrating how scholars debate complex historical questions."